 Actually there are several equatorial coordinate systems in use, the most common ones being FK4, FK5 and ICRS.
-If you're interested to learn more about these and other astronomical coordinate systems, the references in the see also section for astropy.coordinates are a good starting point.
+If you're interested to learn more about these and other astronomical coordinate systems, look into the Explanatory Supplement to the Astronomical Almanac.